F1LT3R/multi-agent-flow/docs/ARCHITECTURE.md

 ## Order of Operations

-When you run `flow run "your task"`:
+When you run `flow dev "your task"`:

 1. **Config Loading** - `.flow/flow.config.mjs` is loaded
 2. **Ratchet Preparation** - Ratcheted tests are copied to project root (read-only)